 Ms. Johnson has provided strategic financial input and leadership on decision making issues for more than 20 years to the company.
 With over 30 years of management and finance experience, Ms. Johnson has been instrumental in the company’s acquisitions, mergers and strategic investments.
 She has helped to lead the company through 8(a) certification and graduation and from a small business to medium size organization.
 Prior to joining P E Systems, Ms. Johnson served as controller and senior accountant in several commercial and manufacturing industries.
-Ms. Johnson has a Bachelor of Science, Accounting, from George Mason University.
+Ms. Johnson has a Bachelor of Science, Accounting, from George Mason University and is a licensed Certified Public Accountant.
 She is a member of the Fairfax County Chamber of Commerce and Association for Corporate Growth.

 Mr. Freeman is the P E Systems Vice President for Operations and Division Manager for the Fairfax Division.
 In this role he is in charge of all contracted activities.
 He also manages and participates in all business development operations from opportunity identification through contract award and transition to full operations.